godotengine/godot-docs/classes/class_node.rst

 void **print_tree_pretty** **(** **)**

-Similar to :ref:`print_tree<class_Node_method_print_tree>`, this prints the tree to stdout.
-This version displays a more graphical representation similar to what is displayed in the Scene Dock.
+Prints the node and its children to the console, recursively.
+The node does not have to be inside the tree.
+Similar to :ref:`print_tree<class_Node_method_print_tree>`, but the graphical representation looks like what is displayed in the editor's Scene dock.
 It is useful for inspecting larger trees.

 \ **Example output:**\